 The business of fashion

 We were really in the thick of the fashion world.
-Being able to travel internationally for work in our early 20s, we just had a lot of exposure to different things, from New York fashion weeks to international trade shows; that is really what stemmed from what we are today.
+Being able to travel internationally for work in our early 20s, we just had a lot of exposure to different things, from New York fashion weeks to international trade shows; where we are today stemmed from those experiences.

 The inception of Want Agency